Sheetali Pranayama (Cooling Breath) – Steps, Benefits, & Precautions

 DON’T do Sheetali Pranayama after a meal.
 Always practice yoga breathing on an empty stomach or 3 hours after a meal.
-Avoid drinking water for 10 minutes before and after the practice.
+Avoid drinking water for 10 minutes before and after.

 DON’T follow up Sheetali with any heating activity (exercise, yoga poses) or hot/warm food.
-You can do so safely but it will negate or nullify the benefits of cooling the body down.
+You can do so safely but it will negate or nullify the cooling benefits of Sheetali.

 DO swallow (saliva) during your practice if your tongue, mouth, or throat feels dry or astringent.